reubenharry/website/content/blog/languagemodels.md

 In programming languages, the content - what the program is about - is the world of numbers, functions and data, like the state of the chessboard.

 In a human language, what is the content?
-What is the equivalent of the chessboard, when interpreting a sentence like "If Archduke Ferdinand had not been assasinated, the First World War would still have happened."?
+What is the equivalent of the chessboard, when interpreting a sentence like "If Archduke Ferdinand had not been assassinated, the First World War would still have happened."?

 A fundamental idea of classical AI is that the "chessboard of the mind", as it were, is the world itself, and concepts like causes, wars and beginnings, as well as specific historical events like the First World War, are to be defined in terms of this chessboard.